bruli/me/en/README.md

 * **Availability change of residence:** No

 # Description.
-Backend developer with more than ten years of experience.
+Senior backend developer with 20 years of experience.

 PHP developer since 2003, specialized in symfony, with which I have worked in all his versions.
 Since October 2017 I am working on Golang projects.